Top 10 Oldest Language in the World Still Spoken Today

 - There are numerous dialects of Arabic, with Modern Standard Arabic serving as the formal written standard and one of the best languages to learn in Australia.

 While many languages have become the official languages of the world today, some ancient languages could not withstand the pressure of time and have become extinct.
 Let’s examine those languages.
+Also, ever wondered how many languages can you learn among these?

 Ancient Languages Now Extinct